mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2-pre-application/part2.md

 ## How do I do it?

 - networking helps to get foot in the door, but you usually can't be an idiot
+- At apple and mstf, I met the bar, but still got rejected

 - that werid guy
 - Networking events